+Supporting information for:

+Noise-induced frequency modifications of tamarin vocalizations: implications for noise compensation in nonhuman primates

+By Cara F. Hotchkin, Susan E. Parks, and Daniel J. Weiss

 Expanded methods

 Data collection

 At the beginning of each session, a subject was lured from its home cage and moved to the testing area (> 100 m from the colony room), where it was allowed to enter the test cage.
 If the subject spontaneously produced CLCs during the acclimation period, the experimenter waited 60 seconds to determine whether the animal would continue vocalizing spontaneously.
 If no CLCs were produced during the one minute interval, elicitation stimuli were played at approximately 30-second intervals in order to elicit antiphonal calling from the subject.
 If no spontaneous CLCs were produced at all during the acclimation period, elicitation stimuli playbacks began within 15s of the end of the acclimation period, and were repeated at intervals of at least 30 seconds if the subject did not produce vocalizations.